 Linux Mint used to be a bit more different from Ubuntu, offering various media codecs bundled for a more convenient user experience.
 But Ubuntu now makes those much easier to install, and Linux Mint installs them separately (but in a similarly easy way).
 And, since Mint is based on Ubuntu, you can still get a ton of applications and support for it.

 “Try Ubuntu or Mint” is pretty common advice.
 These are great Linux distributions to start with and learn.
 But, if you’re looking for something a bit different, you might want to give Fedora a spin.

 Fedora has a few philosophical differences from Ubuntu, Mint, and many other distributions.
-Unlike the others, Fedora is passionate about only including open source software.
+Unlike the others, Fedora is passionate about only including open-source software.
 It doesn’t include closed-source hardware drivers, for example.
-You have to find those yourself afterwards, if you require them.
+You have to find those yourself after installation if you require them.

 Fedora’s desktop image is now known as “Fedora Workstation” and pitches itself to developers who need to use Linux, providing easy access to development features and software.
 But it can be used by anyone.

 This community Linux distribution also forms the base for Red Hat Enterprise Linux, a commercial Linux product Red Hat provides long-term support for.
 Fedora is the opposite—the project releases new versions approximately every six months, and each release will be supported with security updates for approximately every thirteen months.
 You’ll have to upgrade to at least every second release of Fedora to stay supported.
 If you want a free version of Red Hat’s slower-moving Red Hat Enterprise Linux, use CentOS instead.
 It’s the same code as in RHEL, but without the branding and commercial support.